 Basically, there’s three types of solar systems out there which are determined by how you’re connected to the grid:

-- Grid connected: You consume your solar energy, but when you don’t produce enough, you draw from the grid (i.e. night-time).
+- Grid Connected Systems (without a battery): You consume your solar energy, but when you don’t produce enough, you draw from the grid (i.e. night-time).

 In this blog we will go through why you may consider going with grid connected solar systems – it’s advantages and disadvantages.